DeepakDhakate/Password-Generator/README.md

 # Password-Generator

-We can generate password using uppercase letter, lowercase letter, numbers and symbols.
-We can choose how many letter of password we want to generate.
+Created a password generator where we can create a secured password with the help of uppercase, lowercase, number, and symbols we can create a unique password.
+Eevn we can choose the length of the password.